0mn1h4ck3d/linux-basics/Linux-File-System-Cheatsheet.md

 - **`/var/spool/mail`**: Contains mailbox files for user emails; incoming emails for users are stored here until read.
 - **`/var/run`**: Contains process ID (PID) files of running processes, used to track and manage processes.
 - **`/var/tmp`**: Provides a location for temporary files preserved between system reboots; files here are not automatically deleted on reboot.
+- **`/etc/shadow`**: The `/etc/shadow` file in Linux systems stores encrypted user passwords and related security information, such as password aging policies.
+It contains password hashes using cryptographic hash functions, ensuring the security of user passwords.
+Accessible only by the superuser, it is used to manage user authentication and enforce password policies.
+Common commands related to managing passwords include passwd, chage, and usermod.
+Modification of this file requires careful handling to prevent system authentication issues.

 ## 3. Types of Files: